Perform the enrichment analysis (GSEA) on the genes

 pancreas_sub,

-group_by = "CellType"
+group.by = "CellType"

 )